 - Rinse and hydrate the dried mushrooms 4-6 hours, or overnight.

-- Cook the pork belly with the ginger, 2 garlic cloves, star anise, bay leaf, and a tablespoon of bean paste for 30-45 minutes, or until the pork is tender.
+- Cook the pork belly in a pot of water with the ginger, 2 garlic cloves, star anise, bay leaf, and a tablespoon of bean paste for 30-45 minutes, or until the pork is tender.
 Rinse the pork under cold water and pat dry.

 - Boil the cabbage leaves for 2 minutes, just to the point the leaves become pliable.
 Cool under cold running water or an ice bath.
 Squeeze out excess water.